MasterKano/BITS/Jigoro-Text-BIO-Instruct-v6.5.md

 - All deliverables returned in a single fenced code block for copy/paste (transport only).
 - BIO uses markdown headings only (up to four levels).
 - No manual hard-wrapping for prose/bullets; diagrams only are hard-wrapped to comply with ASCII Width Rule.
-- For multi-section delivery, use transport markers (see Section 6.4).
+- Transport markers are mandatory only when batching/chunking (Section 6.4).
+Single-section delivery does not require wrappers.

 ---